Health and Happiness Tips: Beliefs, Placebos, Health and Happiness

 What do you believe about others?

-To start there check in with your beliefs, find out what you’re believing.
+To start check in with your beliefs, find out what you’re believing.

-We will look at how do you spot them more clearly, as there are certain cues and clues, and of course, how do you change them in other blogs, so do make sure you subscribe to our newsletter and facebook pages
+We will look at how do you spot them more clearly, as there are certain cues and clues, and of course, how do you change them in other blogs, so do make sure you subscribe to our newsletter and Facebook and Instagram so you don’t miss out.

 But the first thing is just to become aware of what you’re thinking because beliefs masquerade as truth and we need to lift the curtain, peel back the carpet and find out what’s going on.
 Once we recognise what we are thinking then we can start to change it.